 When a customer tells me they have NAC implemented, I tell them they shouldn’t trust it.
 That it is only a deterrent or it slows someone that is determined to infiltrate your network.
 Most of the time customers believe you and just give you access to the network without having to deal with NAC hassle or you circumvent it using the printer or a flawed port configuration.
 Sometimes the customer wants you to show them though… Usually because their network admin told them it was impossible for an attacker to access the network, even with physical access to workstations.

-$1000 $695 and for that money I want something more advanced then “the first packet addressed to port 80” for network reconaissance and loads of ICMP redirects.
+$1000 $695 and for that money I want something more advanced then “the first packet addressed to port 80” for network reconaissance.
+Additionally the Duckwall method generates high amounts of ICMP redirects when accessing clients in the same subnet.

 It looks something like this (have to finish cutting the holes for ethernet):